 Full depth plus tick-level trades.

-The full NBBO firehose—what others weld to real-time and charge $199+ for.
+The full NBBO firehose, which others weld to real-time and charge $199+ for.

 Real-time data, redistribution rights, and an SLA.
 Custom pricing.